 Human contact during processing of the food can also introduce infection.
 If a food handler has a virus or bacteria, they can pass on the illness by not washing their hands.
 Surfaces and kitchen tools also present an easy opportunity for food to become contaminated.
 If surfaces or tools are not washed in between food preparation, infectious materials can be spread through a whole meal.
 While some foods are cooked enough to kill infectious material, others exposed to the infectious materials may be served raw.

 Finally, to make you ill, the bacteria needs to multiply.
 For instance, when food is left out for long periods of time, it creates an ideal situation for bacteria to flourish.
 The food provides the infectious material with “food” and the warm temperatures let it multiply readily.
 Refrigeration will keep most infectious material at bay.

-There are a number of steps that are out of your control and in fact happen long before you even touch your food.
-What is a person to do?
+Since these steps that are out of your control and in fact happen long before you even touch your food, what is a person to do?
 There are some basics steps that can help you significantly lower your risk of foodborne illness: